 However, in order to launch CT sportsbooks, they needed PASPA to be repealed and lawmakers to come up with the proper regulatory framework.

 2018: PASPA repealed too late for the legislature

 In March of 2018, the Public Safety and Security Committee held what is called an exploratory hearing.
 Since PASPA hadn’t been repealed at that point, no bills were in discussion.

 However, the biggest news of the year came in May when PASPA was finally repealed by the U.S. Supreme Court.
-The repeal meant states could now shape their sports betting laws however they wanted.
+The repeal meant that states could now shape their sports betting laws however they wanted.

 Unfortunately, that repeal happened too close to the adjournment of the legislature that year.
 Lawmakers couldn’t file a bill and get legal sports betting in Connecticut passed in time.

-2019: Lawsuits Stall Negotiations
+2019: Lawsuits stall negotiations

 But, those hopes were dashed when in the very next month, Governor Ned Lamont chose not to include sports betting within the state budget.
 This was an early indicator that sports betting was not a top priority.

-Even so, In March, Mohegan Gaming & Entertainment signed a deal with Kambi plc. in order to operate on-property and online sports betting in CT should legislation allow them to.
+Even so, in March, Mohegan Gaming & Entertainment signed a deal with Kambi plc. in order to operate on-property and online sports betting in CT should legislation allow them to.